 Electronic records, more commonly known as digital records, have come to quickly dominate the world of business record storage and management, and are primarily either Electronic Document Management Systems (EDMS), or cloud-based.

-In contrast with hard-copy data storage, digital files take up a whole lot less space, enabling them to be compiled with thousands of other records and documents on a small thumb drive or on cloud storage as opposed to in a clunky filing cabinet.
-With their additional ease of accessibility and ability to be updated or modified at a moment’s notice, many business owners needing constant access to company information have begun to convert to digital record storage.
+In contrast with hard-copy data storage, digital files take up a whole lot less space.
+This enables them to be compiled with thousands of other records and documents on a small thumb drive or on cloud storage.
+As opposed to in a clunky filing cabinet.
+They have an additional ease of accessibility and ability to be updated or modified at a moment’s notice.
+Many business owners needing constant access to company information have begun to convert to digital record storage.

 Which Record Management Style Works Best for Your Business?